AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/Research Reports/Final_Report.md

 In order to determine the average size of the sand grains, ten random grains were measured 3 times by subteam members using a caliper.
 The ten sand grains were taken as a representative sample of the sand used in the reactor.
 The measurements are found in Table 2 in the Results and Analysis section.

-#### Determining the Reactor's Cross Sectional Area
+#### Determining the Reactor's Cross-Sectional Area
-The subteam acquired a clear PVC pipe of approximate 1 inch diameter.
+The subteam acquired a clear PVC pipe of approximate 1-inch diameter.

 After marking the pipe at approximately 50 cm in length with a permanent marker (the length was measured using measuring tape), the pipe was cut at that mark using a Sawzawll reciprocating saw.
 To maintain the correct orientation of the pipe, the subteam labeled the pipe with colored tape, with white tape denoting the bottom end (where the influent water travels into the reactor) and red tape denoting the top end (where the effluent water leaves the reactor).